montoyamoraga/class-randomness/installation.md

 * Download the correct installer for your operating system, either Linux, Mac or Windows.
 * Follow the instructions of the installer.
 * The name of the application installed is *miniAudicle*.

+## Git and GitHub

+Git is a version control system.
+It allows you both store your code and its history.

+In Git jargon, folders become *repositories*.

+GitHub is a way of hosting your repositories on the cloud.

 ## Processing